openbucks/magento/Openbucks/Openbucks/README.md

 # Magento 2
 Openbucks payment module for magento 2.X

-Securely accept cash and gift card payments in the U.S. with the Openbucks payment gateway plugin.
+Securely accept cash and gift card payments in the U.S. with the Openbucks payment gateway extension.
 Openbucks has partnered with major retailers in the U.S. such as CVS/Pharmacy and Dollar General to make both gift card and cash payments available for online goods and services.

 # How to get started

-1. Install the plugin
+1. Install the extension
-2. Contact sales@openbucks.com to setup your account and obtain keys to activate the plugin
+2. Contact sales@openbucks.com to setup your account and obtain keys to activate the extension

 Manual install
 =======